-To facilitate communication with parents, teachers are requested to update their voice mail regularly and to check their voice mail daily.
+To facilitate communication with parents, teachers are requested to update their voice mail regularly and to check their voice mail on a daily basis.
 Remember to answer voice mail within 24 hours of receipt.

 Mailboxes in Office

 Teachers are requested to check their mailbox before and after school.
 Only emergency messages will be delivered to the classroom.
 Teachers should not send students to the office to retrieve mail.